KJWilliamson/twitter-django-clone/README.md

-MY DESIGN

-# 🐦The Ever-So-Slightly-Intimidating Project 🐦
+### 🐦 Clone of Twitter using Django.
+Features:
+* Authentication with logged in users
+* A customized homepage
+* Tweet composing page

-Clone of Twitter.
-Features logged in users, a customized homepage, a tweet composing page, the ability to follow other users, and more.
+* The ability to follow other users and more.